angelaanozie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File: 6-create_local_variable: A script that creates a new local variable
+File: 7-create_global_variable: A script that creates a new global variable